What are Fibonacci Retracements and How to use Them?

 Global soybean production today is highly concentrated within three countries.
 The United States, Brazil and Argentina account for more than 80% of global production.
 The increasing popularity of soybean has resulted in a massive growth in production – from 268.7 metric tons in 2010 – 2011, to 364.8 metric tons for 2018 – 2019.

 In a nutshell – soybean is a widely popular crop with an ever-increasing application within the food, chemical, construction and other industries.
 This makes it a very interesting long-term investment opportunity.

 The most popular way to invest in soybean is through a futures contract.
 It offers an efficient hedge against unexpected market events, volatile prices and discrepancies in supply and demand.
 Soybean futures (ZS) are issued in a standard form, popular all around exchanges worldwide.
-Here is an example of the specs of a soybean futures contract, traded on the CME:

 |Contract size||5,000 bushels (approx. 136 metric tons)|